 The South Coast including South Vancouver Island has many cedar waxwings but it is a rare treat to observe them on the north coast.

 The cedar waxwing is a dark brown bird with a pale brown crest and black eye patches and chin.
 Its head is pale brown and gradually fades to pale yellow towards its belly.
 It has a black tail with a yellow tip and white under tail coverts.
-Its wings are predominantly black and has a thin red bar found on its secondary wing feathers.
+Its wings are predominantly black and have a thin red bar found on its secondary wing feathers.
 Its beak is short and thin.

 The male and females are similar except that females are slightly smaller.
 Juveniles can be told apart from adults by their duller gray heads and bodies and the blurry streaks found on their bellies.
 Cedar Waxwings are around 15 to 18 cm in length and have a wingspan of 28 to 32 cm.